AGolz/Born2beRoot/README.md

 In total, you will be presented with 9 points of the form each of which is quite simple and easy to set up.
 Specify the language, date and time, [NTP server](https://www.ntp-servers.net/servers.html), installation source, and so on.

-More detailed information should be provided only about the fifth paragraph of the `Installation location` form.
+More detailed information should be provided only about the fifth paragraph of the __"Installation location"__ form.
 Let's will try to split the disk into the partitions we need and create an encrypted LVM volume in text mode.

 ### fdisk and parted